Albanese government

-The Albanese government is the federal executive government of Australia, led by Prime Minister Anthony Albanese of the Australian Labor Party.
-The Albanese Government commenced on 23 May 2022, when Albanese and an interim ministry of four other Labor MPs were sworn into their relevant ministerial portfolios by the Governor-General of Australia.
-The government is composed of members of the Labor Party which governs with 77 seats on the floor of the House of Representatives, enough for a two-seat majority.
-Albanese succeeded the Scott Morrison-led Liberal/National Coalition government (2018–2022), which became unable to continue in government following their defeat in the 2022 federal election.
-This is the first Labor government to be in office at the federal level since the second Rudd government was defeated by the Coalition at the 2013 election.
-Deputy Labor leader Richard Marles is serving as Deputy Prime Minister of Australia.
+The Albanese government is the sitting federal government of Australia, led by Prime Minister Anthony Albanese of the Labor Party.
+The Albanese government was sworn in on 23 May 2022 by the Governor-General of Australia, David Hurley.
+The party governed with a two-to-three seat majority in the House of Representatives in its first term, and expanded its majority to 19 seats in its second term.
+It won a plurality of seats in the Senate at the 2025 election, though has never held a majority of seats in the upper house.

+Albanese succeeded the Morrison government after the Liberal-National Coalition was defeated at the 2022 election, and saw the first Labor government to be elected at the federal level since the Rudd government was defeated at the 2013 election.
+The Albanese government went on win a landslide victory in the 2025 federal election, making Albanese the first Prime Minister to serve a full term and win another since John Howard's victory at the 2004 election.

 Background

 2022 federal election

-The 2022 federal election was called by Morrison on 10 April 2022, when he visited the Governor-General advising the latter to prorogue Parliament and dissolve the House of Representatives.
+The 2022 election was called by Morrison on 10 April 2022, when he visited the Governor-General advising the latter to prorogue Parliament and dissolve the House of Representatives.
 The Governor-General accepted Morrison's recommendations, as is the custom in Australia's Westminster system of government.
 The Parliament was then prorogued and the House of Representatives dissolved the next morning.

-The Labor election campaign focused on aged care in Australia, the introduction of a National Anti-Corruption Commission, childcare subsidies, climate change, a similar Defence budget to the Coalition but with a Defence Posture Review into resources and strategy, education, electric vehicles, farming, health, housing, infrastructure, a review of the NDIS, as well as measures to help older Australians.
+The Labor election campaign focused on aged care in Australia, the introduction of a National Anti-Corruption Commission, childcare subsidies, climate change, a similar defence budget to the Coalition but with a Defence Posture Review into resources and strategy, education, electric vehicles, farming, health, housing, infrastructure, a review of the National Disability Insurance Scheme (NDIS), as well as measures to help older Australians.

 The election was held on 21 May 2022.
 As of 10:00PM AEST on election night, the Labor Party (led by Anthony Albanese) was projected to form a government by ABC News, although it was not clear whether they would have a majority or a minority.
 Notable outcomes included the popularity of community independents in several inner-city seats, costing Treasurer and Deputy Liberal Leader Josh Frydenberg his seat; a particularly sizable swing from the Coalition to Labor in Western Australia; and notably strong support for the Australian Greens in some inner-city Brisbane seats.
 After the bulk of the votes had been counted and a Labor victory appeared inevitable, Morrison conceded the election, and then announced his intention to resign as the Liberal Party leader.
 The Coalition's loss was attributed to Morrison's unpopularity with voters and the popularity of centrist "teal independents" in certain inner-city electorates.
 Albanese, who also made history as the first Italian-Australian to secure the position of Prime Minister, was sworn in as the new Prime Minister of Australia on 23 May 2022.